X

 There are 3 main ways you can add Google Analytics to your WordPress site:

-Adding Google Analytics through MonsterInsights and WPCode requires the use of a plugin.
-Using plugins to add Google Analytics is a quicker, more user-friendly approach that needs no coding experience.
+Now, adding Google Analytics through MonsterInsights and WPCode requires a plugin.
+These plugins are a quicker, more user-friendly approach that requires no coding experience.

 On the other hand, adding Google Analytics to your site through your theme is a manual approach.
-Even though it is a cost-effective solution, it requires coding experience, which can result in human error, code misplacement, or breaking your site.
+Although it is a cost-effective solution, it requires coding experience, which can result in human error, code misplacement, or even the breakdown of your site.

-We recommend you take the plugin approach even if you have coding experience, as it can help you avoid any data-tracking problems.
+We recommend using a plugin even if you have coding experience, as it can help you avoid data-tracking problems.

 Adding Google Analytics through MonsterInsights